-The Latest: Driver critical after crashing into hospital
+The Latest: Driver who crashed car into hospital ID'd

 MIDDLETOWN, Conn. – The Latest on a car being intentionally crashed into a Connecticut emergency room (all times local):